Stocks fall sharply after bond market warns of recession

 The indicator isn't perfect, though, and it's given false signals in the past.
 Some market watchers also say the yield curve may be a less reliable indicator this time because technical factors may be distorting longer-term yields, such as negative bond yields abroad and the Federal Reserve's holdings of $3.8 trillion in Treasurys and other investments on its balance sheet.

 Energy stocks also sank sharply, hurt by another drop in the price of crude oil on worries that a weakening global economy will drag down demand.
-National Oilwell Varco lost 6.5%, and Schlumberger fell 5.9%.
-The price of benchmark U.S. crude slid 4.6% to $54.48 per barrel.
-Brent crude, the international standard, lost 4.2% to $58.73.
+National Oilwell Varco slumped 7.4% and Schlumberger skidded 6.5%.
+The price of benchmark U.S. crude slid 3.9% to $54.88 per barrel.
+Brent crude, the international standard, lost 3.7% to $59.04.

 Overseas, Germany's DAX dropped 2.3% following the weak German economic data.
 France's CAC 40 fell 2.2%, and the FTSE 100 in London lost 1.7%.